 Here is an example of a search using Communications & Mass Media Complete.
 The first line searches for "feminist theory" or "feminist critique".
 The quotation marks mean that it will search for the words together as a phrase, the OR means that the records you find will have either of those phrases.
 The second line searches for "politic*".
 The asterisk allows it to be a longer word, so we will get politics, political, politicians, etc.

 If you find a citation to something that we don’t own, most of the time we can borrow it from another library.
 Please allow yourself enough time to do this!
-It takes up to 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
-Click on “Interlibrary Loan” on the library home page or “Not Available?” from the Get It menu.
+Interlibrary Loan usually gets materials very quickly, but it can take 2-5 business days for articles and 3-10 business days for books (or longer if you are off campus).
+Click on “Not Available?
+Request from Interlibrary Loan” from the Get It menu or “Interlibrary Loan” on the library home page.
 For more information, see our Interlibrary Services page.